jmcclenon/AWS/Basic Concepts.md

 Iaas: When a service provider offers virtualized hardware or computing infrastructure as a service, such an offering is called IaaS.

-PaaS: PaaS is a type of cloud computing service in which a service prov
+PaaS: PaaS is a type of cloud computing service in which a service provider offers application platforms and tools over the cloud, usually to enable application development.
+In this service model, underlying hardware and software are hosted on the service provider's in
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMDk1NTIyNjcsMTE1MzA3NDA1Niw0OT
+eyJoaXN0b3J5IjpbOTU3NTI0NDgyLDExNTMwNzQwNTYsNDkwMT
-AxMTYwNzAsLTE1NzAyODQxNjgsLTE2MDQ3MDA4NjcsMTU5ODAx
+E2MDcwLC0xNTcwMjg0MTY4LC0xNjA0NzAwODY3LDE1OTgwMTY5
-NjkzOSw5MjYzMDI5MDYsOTY5MDg1Nzk2LC0xNTA0NjI5MDUsLT
+MzksOTI2MzAyOTA2LDk2OTA4NTc5NiwtMTUwNDYyOTA1LC0xNz
-E3NzEyMjk2NDNdfQ==
+cxMjI5NjQzXX0=
 -->